Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 The following table describes the options available for specifying the level of parallelism required in a particular function:

-.. table:: Table Options Available for Specifying the Level of Parallelism
+.. table:: Table: Options Available for Specifying the Level of Parallelism

    +----------+----------------------------------+
    | Option   | Description                      |